justinjpacheco/se-challenge-payroll/README.md

 $ vagrant up
 ```

-**NOTE**

-While Vagrant is bring up the virtual machine, it may ask for your password.
+**NOTE**: While Vagrant is bring up the virtual machine, it may ask for your password.
 Vagrant needs this to be able to modify the /etc/exports file to allow for NFS
 mounts into the guest virtual machine.